horovod/horovod/README.md

 `tf.train.replicas_device_setter()` and so on.
 If none of these things makes sense to you - don't worry, you don't have to learn them if you use Horovod.

 In addition to being easy to use, Horovod is fast.
-Below is the chart representing the benchmark that was done on 32 servers with 4 Pascal GPUs each connected by RoCE-capable 25 Gbit/s network:
+Below is a chart representing the benchmark that was done on 32 servers with 4 Pascal GPUs each connected by RoCE-capable 25 Gbit/s network:

 ![128-GPU Benchmark](https://user-images.githubusercontent.com/16640218/31681220-7453e760-b32b-11e7-9ba3-6d01f83b7748.png)